billdeitrick/billdeitrick.github.io/_citn2019/talk/outline.md

          1. To be consistent, we just stopped using group nesting altogether
       1. 👉Password changes on AAD-joined devices are...jarring
          1. The user is taken to a web page, and then you basically have to sign out and sign in again
          1. This makes new employee setup especially awkward, I think; they're not prompted when logging in to set a new password, and the only real indication that some action is needed is all of the cloud-connected apps (OneDrive, etc.) basically just don't work
-1. Intune
+1. 👉Intune
+   1. Intune is not just GPO in the cloud; it's Mobile Device and Mobile Application managment
+      1. Mobile device of course doesn't just mean tablets and phones; we're talking about Windows devices
    1. Policies

    1. Deploying Scripts
    1. App Deployment
    1. Company Portal